Key facts about the new Core O&G Curriculum

 - We are aiming to transfer existing trainees onto the new ePortfolio and curriculum by 31 October 2019.
 A separate piece of work will be undertaken on transferring the advanced curricula to the ePortfolio.
 There will be detailed guidance on the transfer rules which will communicated to trainees and trainers.

-- The knowledge criteria that underpin the curriculum will be mapped to the MRCOG and will form the syllabus for the MRCOG.
-The knowledge element of the curriculum will be consulted upon separately.
+- The Knowledge Requirements that underpin the curriculum have been mapped to the MRCOG and will form the syllabus for the MRCOG.
+This means that the content of the MRCOG will not change.

 Meanwhile we are continuing with our implementation and communications strategy and will advise further as this progresses.
 If you have any further comments, please email email@example.com.